CudaText-addons/cuda_sum_lines/readme/readme.txt

+Plugin for CudaText.
-Plugin adds one command, "Sum Lines", which sums numbers in all lines affected by selection (any type of selection, entire lines taken, float nums allowed).
+Plugin gives command "Sum Lines", which sums numbers in selection.
-It outputs result sum to new tab, and outputs list of lines which contain invalid numbers (ie mistakes).
+Supported normal/column selections.
+Multi-selections not yet supported.

+Empty/spaces lines are ignored.
+Float numbers (with dot) are supported.
+It shows report in a new tab.

-Example of sel-text:
+Example of selected text:

     10
     100.10